makamys/LaunchTweaks/README.md

 # LaunchTweaks

-A Java agent that modifies to earliest part of an application, the launch process.
-It mainly targets LaunchWrapper (used by Minecraft versions prior to `[idk, 1.13 or something?]`), but some its features will work with any Java application.
+A Java agent that modifies the earliest part of an application's lifetime, the launch process.
+It mainly targets LaunchWrapper (used by Minecraft versions prior to `[idk, 1.13 or something?]`), but some of its features will work with any Java application.

 ## Usage